nrasch/nrasch.github.io/_posts/2020-07-21-beginning-of-sprint-analysis-technical-implementation.md

 One of the main benefits of creating this report programatically is that it can now be run on-demand against future sprint JIRA data extracts.
 This allows us to create consistent, repeatable reports at the start of each sprint for dissemination, and gives us an apples-to-apples comparison of our Agile Scrum process improvement progress.
 It also allows the Scrum team to diagnose and respond to potential issues occurring during refinement, planning, etc.

 We also have the advantage of being able to leverage any of the wide range of Python data science tools which are constantly being added to and improving.  :)

+And don't forget:  You can view the complete source code for this post [here](assets/html/2000-01-01-Sprint-Starting-Analysis.ipynb).